 Policy: Autoplaying videos must be muted.
 Videos that are frequently visited by the viewer are permitted to autoplay with sound (based on Google’s scoring system)

-iOS (mobile browsers, apps)
+iOS (Safari, other mobile browsers, apps)

 Policy: Autoplaying videos must be muted.

 Firefox does not enforce any autoplay limitations; however, viewers can manually disable autoplay by disabling the preference media.autoplay.true.
-On setups where this setting is disabled, the viewer will be required to select play to start playback.
+On setups where this setting is disabled, the viewer will be required to press play to start playback.

-There is no way to stop these autoplay restrictions; however, you can mute your videos to ensure autoplay is always honored.
+There is no way to stop these autoplay restrictions; however, you can mute your video to ensure autoplay is always honored.
 Just add one of the following parameters to the end of the player URL in your embed code:

 ?background=1: This parameter automatically disables all elements in the player (play bar, buttons, etc), autoplays, loops, and mutes your video on load.
 Please note: the background parameter is only supported for videos hosted by paid members.
 Learn more here.